aarron-lee/SimpleDeckyTDP/README.md

 /usr/bin/ryzenadj
 ```

-If not have ryzenadj installed, you will need to get a working copy installed onto your machine.
+If you do not have ryzenadj installed, you will need to get a working copy installed onto your machine.

 To test your ryzenadj to make sure that it's functional, run the following: